 Aquarium Heater and Thermometer

-Aquarium Heater and Thermometer are essential to maintain the right temperature in your aquarium.
-It’s pretty simple and usually a glass cylinder that goes down into the aquarium.
+Aquarium heaters and Thermometers are essential to maintain the right temperature in your fish tank.
+It’s pretty simple and usually a glass cylinder that goes down into the tank.
 It attaches to the side glass with suction cups.

-Normally it needs five watts per gallon of water in your aquarium.
+Normally it needs five watts per gallon of water in your fish tank.
 So when you get your heater, make sure to get the proper wattage for your aquarium size.

 Aquarium Air Pump